tommy-lariccia/Programming-Languages/Readable/README.md

 # Lambda Functions

 Lamdba functions must be assigned to _dynamic_ variables.
-They are modeled off of Javascript's syntax, however, they may only support one line, which must be an evaluate-able to a value (i.e. no return statement).
+They are modeled off of Javascript's syntax, however, they may only support one line, which will be returned if it is evaluatable to a non-null expression (i.e. no return statement).
 An example of a parameter-free lambda function is as follows:

 `my_func = () => print('cat')`